 The cosmos may feel totally inaccessible to the average human, that reminder of an infinite expanse that looks cool to everyone but can only be understood by solitary geniuses.

 Julia Roman-Duval sees outer space differently.
-The astronomer at the Space Telescope Science Institute (STScI), the Johns Hopkins– and Hampden-headquartered operations center for NASA’s top telescopes, sees links with athletics and daily human functions.
+The astronomer at the Space Telescope Science Institute (STScI), the Johns Hopkins– and Hampden-headquartered operations center for NASA’s top telescopes, sees links to athletics and daily human functions.
 And through it all, she believes collaboration makes the field better.

 “For astronomy, the field now is so broad and so deep that you cannot be an expert at everything. … And different wavelengths will also be kind of matrixed with that because they give you different kinds of information about the nature of those different objects,” Roman-Duval explained.
 “I think the key to this is collaboration and being surrounded by the experts.
 You need to understand the big picture of what’s happening.”